Case Study: Retail Energy Management Software (multi-site)

 An integrated approach to sustainability and holistic occupant wellness

-The fully white-labelled energy management platform could be easily integrated with BEE’s intelligent building management platform, reducing time-to-market and implementation.
-Furthermore, BEE could offer its client a proven system to deploy as its own, while leaving development and maintenance of the energy management component to Wattics.
+The fully white-labelled energy management system (Wattics) could be easily integrated with BEE’s intelligent building management platform, reducing time-to-market and implementation.
+Furthermore, BEE could offer its client a proven system to deploy as its own, while leaving the development and maintenance of the energy management component to Wattics.

 “The first step was to create a questionnaire to determine the hardware requirements for each store location,” said Bisagni.